Can Hibiscus Tea Actually Cause Hallucinations? We Investigated

 - Hibiscus tea might make your blood pressure drop too much.
 Due to its effect on blood pressure, hibiscus tea could pose a risk if you already have hypotension.
 The same goes for if you have a medical condition that causes low blood pressure, such as bradycardia (low heart rate).
 If you have a history of hypotension, talk to your doctor before consuming hibiscus tea.

 - The herb could interact with your prescription medication.
 Like other herbal concoctions, hibiscus tea might cause undesirable herb-drug interactions.
-Specifically, the sour herb may interfere with cardiovascular medications, including antihypertensives and cholesterol-lowering drugs like simvastatin.
-It's also recommended to use caution if you're taking antidiabetic medications, as animal studies suggest that hibiscus may also lower blood glucose.
+Specifically, the sour herb may interfere with cardiovascular medications6, including antihypertensives and cholesterol-lowering drugs like simvastatin7.
+It's also recommended to use caution if you're taking antidiabetic medications, as animal studies suggest that hibiscus may also lower blood glucose8.

 - Consult with your doctor if you are pregnant.
 Phytoestrogens are plant chemicals that function like estrogen in the body.
 Hibiscus happens to be high in these compounds, so it might interact with some types of birth control.
 Additionally, it's recommended to avoid hibiscus tea during pregnancy, as there isn't enough research to prove its safety.
 In either case, use caution and consult your gynecologist, doula, or midwife before trying any herbal teas.